fpaschos/simple-bank-system/README.md

 The purpose of this repository is to be familiarized with the new [akka-typed](https://doc.akka.io/docs/akka/current/typed/index.html) API.

 ### How to read the code
-The code is split and organized to several **branches** in order to reflect the progression of the implementation.
+The code is split and organized in several **branches** in order to reflect the progression of the implementation.
 The domain is intentionally left extremely simple in order to display as many akka features as possible.

 The implementation progress is as following:

 ##### Part 1 - A simple actor with tests
 - [Part 1.1](https://github.com/fpaschos/simple-bank-system/tree/part-1.1)